 Note that GPIO registers are synchronous and clocked through the AHB (advanced high-performance bus).
-The refresh rate of the value of this registers depends on the clock speed of the AHB.
+The refresh rate of the value of these registers depends on the clock speed of the AHB.

-In electronic logic circuits, a pull–up resistor is a resistor connected between a signal conductor and a positive power supply voltage to ensure that the signal is in a high logic level state when external devices are disconnected or the circuit it-self in in a high-impedance condition.
+In electronic logic circuits, a pull–up resistor is a resistor connected between a signal conductor and a positive power supply voltage to ensure that the signal is in a high logic level state when external devices are disconnected or the circuit itself is in a high-impedance condition.

 Similarly, a pull-down resistor is a resistor connected between a signal conductor and a negative power supply voltage (or ground) to ensure that the signal is in a low logic level state when external devices are disconnected or high-impedance is introduced.

 GPIO comes with configurable Pull-up/Pull-down resistors.
-Acting on the Pull up/Pull down Register (abbreviated as GPIOx_PUPDR whereas x is the identifier of the port) it is possible to configure the behaviour of the dark blue network of Fig.2 choosing between:
+Acting on the Pull-up/Pull-down Register (abbreviated as GPIOx_PUPDR whereas x is the identifier of the port) it is possible to configure the behavior of the dark blue network of Fig.2 choosing between: